- Download our Moving to South Africa Guide (PDF)

 Finding a car in South Africa

 If buying a used car, expats should check used-car websites and online classified portals to get a better idea of what's out there.
 Another option for more knowledgeable car buyers is auction houses.
 Auctions are an opportunity to pick up a real bargain.
 New cars, as is the case in all countries, are found at car dealerships.

 In South Africa, a buyer gains possession of their car once they've paid for it, but they still need to register the vehicle to formally gain title ownership.
 The place to do this is at the nearest licencing office.

 Once the car has been registered, buyers will need to cut out the car's licence disc (which is renewable every year) and affix it to their windscreen from the inside.
 For new cars, licence plates should be ordered (the dealership will usually do this on behalf of the buyer) and must be affixed to the front and back of the car.
 While waiting for licence plates to be made, a temporary car licence certificate is placed inside the car's rear window.

 Car insurance in South Africa

-Most car insurance companies in South Africa will insure a vehicle over the phone and will book an appointment for the car to be inspected at a registered dealership.
+Most car insurance companies in South Africa will insure a vehicle over the phone and book an appointment for the car to be inspected at a registered dealership.

 Typically, if an accident occurs, expats should exchange contact details with the other driver involved and take pictures of their licence as well as of both cars from various angles to document the damage.
 The accident would then need to be reported at a police station in order to get a case number.
-The case number is then used to make claims from insurance.
-If the accident is of a serious nature, expats can call their insurance provider while at the scene of the accident.
+The case number is used to make claims from insurance.
+If the accident is of a serious nature, expats can call their insurance provider while at the scene.
 The insurance provider will then contact emergency services on the expat's behalf.